equk/blog-astro/src/content/blog/2023-02-14-Move Blog to Astro.md

 ***Is it possible to completely replace Gatsby with Astro & keep the same features?***

-To try to answer this why not move this blog to Astro ?<br />
+To try to answer this why not move my Gatsby blog to Astro ?<br />
-*(lets also use tailwind instead of bulma)*

 ## Init Astro Blog

-I looked at some templates but wanted to understand more how Astro worked so used the basic default blog template.
+I looked at some templates but wanted to understand more how Astro worked so used the basic blog template.

 ```sh
 pnpm create astro@latest -- --template blog